 Per San Bernardino LAFCO, the development lies within the Sphere of Influence of the City of Colton.
 Sewer service to RDP is provided by the City of Colton by a series of 8-inch, 12-inch and 15-inch diameter gravity fed sewer pipelines.
-These pipelines converge in Reche Canyon Road north of Prado Lane.
+These pipelines converge westerly in Reche Canyon Road north of Prado Lane.

-Proposed sewer infrastructure is illustrated in Figure 6-2, Conceptual Sewer Infrastructure Plan.
+Proposed sewer infrastructure is illustrated in Figure 6-2 Conceptual Sewer Infrastructure Plan.
 It should be noted that all street locations and development areas shown are conceptual and will be further defined during the submittal of a tentative map.

-Wastewater generation in PA 1 is collected in pipelines in "E" Street, "D" Street, "K" Street, "J" Street, "L" Street, "F" Street, and portions of "H" Street and flows by gravity to the west where it discharges into the existing 12-inch dimeter sewer pipeline in Crystal Ridge Lane.
+Wastewater generation in PA 1 is collected in pipelines installed within the Loop Road and those roadways transecting it.
+Wastewater flows by gravity to the west discharging into the existing 12-inch diameter sewer pipeline in Crystal Ridge Lane.
 For the remaining residential areas in PA 1, there are two alternatives for wastewater conveyance.
-The first alternative is to collect wastewater in pipelines in "H" Street, "M" Street, and "I" Street at a proposed onsite lift station, then pump it via a new force main to a gravity pipeline in "H" Street.
-The second alternative is to collect wastewater in pipelines in "H" Street, "M" Street, and "I" Street where it discharges by gravity offsite along the southwesterly property line to a pipeline between the southwest corner of the development and the existing 8-inch pipeline in Parvin Lane.
+The first alternative is to collect wastewater from public roadway pipelines at a proposed onsite lift station, then pump the wastewater via a new force main to the gravity pipeline transecting the Loop Road.
+The second alternative is to collect wastewater from pipelines discharging to the south and then west by gravity offsite along the southwesterly property line to a pipeline between the southwest corner of the development and the existing 8-inch pipeline in Parvin Lane.

-Wastewater generation in PA 2 is collected in pipelines in "A" Street, "B" Street, and "C" Street and flows by gravity to the northwest where it discharges into the existing 12-inch diameter sewer pipeline in Prado Lane.
+Wastewater generation in PA 2 is collected in pipelines within the north portion of the Loop Road and flows by gravity to the northwest where it discharges into the existing 12-inch diameter sewer pipeline in Prado Lane.